FAA leader acknowledges lax Boeing oversight before Alaska flight 1282 incident

 “We have changed that approach over the last several months and those changes are permanent,” he adds.

-Since the beginning of January, the US aircraft manufacturer has significantly slowed production as it grapples with outstanding quality and safety problems, with 737 production capped by the FAA at 38 aircraft monthly – but Boeing’s actually production being much slower.
+Since the beginning of January, the US airframer has significantly slowed production as it grapples with outstanding quality and safety problems, with 737 production capped by the FAA at 38 aircraft monthly – but Boeing’s actually production being much lower.

 Boeing recently presented the FAA with a “roadmap for continuous improvement” detailing how it plans to remedy its ailing production lines.